What is Market Failure?

 4. Imperfect information in the market

 Market failure may also result from the lack of appropriate information among the buyers or sellers.
-It means that the price of demand or supply does not reflect all the benefits or opportunity cost of a good.
+This means that the price of demand or supply does not reflect all the benefits or opportunity cost of a good.
 The lack of information on the buyer’s side may mean that the buyer may be willing to pay a higher or lower price for the product because they don’t know its actual benefits.

 On the other hand, inadequate information on the seller’s side may mean that they may be willing to accept a higher or lower price for the product than the actual opportunity cost of producing it.

-Solutions to market failures
+Solutions to Market Failures

 In order to eliminate market failures, several remedies can be implemented.
 They include:

 One of the ways that governments can manage market failures is by implementing legislation that changes behavior.
 For example, the government can ban cars from operating in city centers, or impose high penalties to businesses that sell alcohol to underage children, since the measures control unwanted behaviors.

 2. Price mechanism